The 21-year-old man has been named locally as Thomas Lagan who was from Cookstown

 “May his gentle soul rest in peace.”

-Mr Lagan was a former pupil at Holy Trinity College in Cookstown and Annie Regan described him on Facebook as being “a gentleman with a heart of gold.”
+Mr Lagan was a former pupil at Holy Trinity Primary School in Cookstown and they expressed how they were “deeply saddened” by Mr Lagan’s death.

+A spokesperson said: “Thomas was a valued member of our school community, remembered fondly by staff and former pupils for his warmth, kindness and gentle and helpful spirit.

+"Our thoughts and prayers are with his family and friends at this very difficult time.

 On the same social media platform, Clodagh Hamilton added how Mr Lagan was “such a kind soul”, who was “always able to light up a room by simply walking in”.

-Coolnafranky Kids Facebook group based in Cookstown labelled Mr Lagan as “a gentle giant”.
+Coolnafranky Kids Facebook group based in Cookstown labelled Mr Lagan as “a gentle giant”, with Annie Regan stating how he was “a gentleman with a heart of gold.”

-Inspector Cherith Adair of the Police Service of Northern Ireland’s Collision Investigation Unit said: “Our officers attended alongside emergency service partners, however the male driver of one of the vehicles was sadly pronounced deceased at the scene.

-“Our inquiries are continuing, and we would appeal to anyone who witnessed the collision, or who may have digital footage which could assist with our investigation, to contact the collision investigation unit on 101, quoting reference number 235 of 10/10/25.”
+Aoife Sweeney paid the following tribute on Facebook: “You lit up every room you entered with just a smile, it’s been an honour to know you and a privilege to call you a friend, rest easy Thomas.”

+A death notice reads: “Beloved son of Naomi and Anthony.
+Cherished brother of Daniel, James, Tianna, Caden, Elianna, Pedrina, Leo, Mia, Eamonn Óg and Annie.
+Loving partner of Aoife.
+Treasured grandson of Brendan and Bridget.
+Uncle and godfather to Jaxson.”